Red-eared Slider

 Species Description

-The most distinguishing characteristic of the red-eared slider is the unique, broad, reddish-orange patch found behind each eye.
+The most distinguishing characteristic of the Red-eared Slider is the unique, broad, reddish-orange patch found behind each eye.
 The shell is yellowish to dark green with black or off-white stripes.
 The skin is olive to brown in color with yellow stripes or spots.
-Adults can reach up to 30 cm (12 in) in length, and female sliders
+Adults can reach up to 30 cm (12 in) in length, and female sliders are typically larger than males.
+This species of turtle may be confused with the invasive Yellow-bellied Slider, which has a yellow patch behind each eye instead of red; or the native, Red-bellied Turtle, which has a distinctive orange to reddish color on the underside of the shell.

 Native & Introduced Ranges

-The native range includes Midwestern states within the Gulf Coast basin and the Mississippi valley extending as far east as West Virginia.
+The native range includes Midwestern states within the Gulf Coast basin and the Mississippi Valley extending as far east as West Virginia.
 Since the 1970s, massive numbers of young turtles have been generated on turtle farms to be sold in the pet trade.
-In Pennsylvania, the first recorded occurrence of the red-eared slider was in 1996 in Lehigh County.
+In Pennsylvania, the first recorded occurrence of the Red-eared Slider was in 1996 in Lehigh County.
 This turtle can now be found in many counties across Pennsylvania.

 Biology & Spread